 The Pattern of Dashavatara:

-In the Puranas, the cow is compared to dharma and it is said that the cow of dharma stands on four legs in Satya Yuga, three in Treta Yuga, and two in Dvapara Yuga, and on only one leg in Kali Yuga.
-So it seems the incarnations of Lord Vishnu are symbolized as the legs of the cow of dharma.
+In the Puranas, the cow is compared to dharma, and it is said that the cow of dharma stands on four legs in Satya Yuga, three in Treta Yuga, and two in Dvapara Yuga, and on only one leg in Kali Yuga.
+So it seems the incarnations of Lord Vishnu are symbolized as the legs of the cow of Dharma.

-Therefore, most probably Dashavatara is his divine clones that carry a part of his soul and body in them.
+Therefore, probably Dashavatara is his divine clones that carry a part of his soul and body in them.

 Birth Places of the 10 Avatars of Lord Vishnu: